-It was considered the social center of Texas receiving and lavishly entertaining early Texas dignitaries and notorieties.
-Liendo was considered a typical Southern plantation, having over 300 slaves and being itself built by slave labor.
-Sufficient in all its needs; it was a self contained community.
-Like most Southern plantations, however, Liendo fell on hard times after the Civil War and changed owners several times thereafter.
+The name Liendo Plantation honors Justo Liendo, the owner of the orignal land grant on which the home was built.
+The land was later purchased by Leonard Groce, one of the most respected land owners in early Texas, and became the ideal location to build his new home Liendo Plantation.
+It was considered to be the social center of state at the time, receiving and lavishly entertaining early Texas dignitaries.
+Frequent guests included many of the founding fathers of our great state.
+Liendo was considered a typical Southern plantation, built by slave labor and sufficient in all its needs, it was a self contained community.
+Like most Southern plantations, Liendo fell on hard times after the Civil War and changed owners several times thereafter.

 In 1960 Carl and Phylis Detering purchased Liendo from Miss Willene Compton and began their 10 year job of restoring the plantation home.
 Traveling throughout the deep South and Europe, the Deterings acquired period furnishings and faithfully restored Liendo to its former glory.
 Liendo is recognized as a Texas historic landmark and is listed on the national register of historic places.
 Today, Will Detering owns and operates Liendo Plantation and continues the work of preserving and sharing this Texas landmark.